Employer Information

 Main duties of the placement

-The cardiology ward includes 8 monitored CCU beds and a step-down ward.
+The two cardiology wards each have 8 monitored CCU beds and a step-down ward.
 We look after a variety of patients with cardiovascular diseases including acute myocardial infarction, post- interventional patients, arrhythmias, acute valve disease, infective endocarditis and heart failure.

 Typical working pattern in this placement